aavalerin/4x4-Keypad-Reader-on-a-Xilinx-Artix-7-FPGA/README.md

 The key to everything working together and the timing is that when a key is pressed, human reaction time is obviously slow.
 So, at some point, the output columns match and generate a row 1 signal.
 Because the debouncer system operates at a faster speed (1kHz), it gives a clean signal for the row while the column has not yet changed (500Hz).
 At this specific point, the combinational result from the decoder is captured and saved in a D Flip-Flop, which functions as memory.

-With that being said, I hope you find it useful.
-Let me know if there's anything I can improve.
-Of course, in a larger project, this could be used with memory systems and other components.
-This is just a way to avoid buying the IC. :)

 # Generate Bitstream
 If you have a Basys 3 and a keyboard with pull-down resistors on its rows, you can directly generate a bitstream using the .xcd file named "constraintsKeyReader.xcd."
 Simply ensure that you use the Pmod B pins on the board (refer to the FPGA manual for details) and follow this schematic: